Live

 International Atomic Energy Agency (IAEA)

 The International Atomic Energy Agency (IAEA) was founded in 1957 as an autonomous intergovernmental organisation.
-It reports regularly to the United Nations General Assembly and is obligated to directly contact the United Nations Security Council if a threat to international safety is ascertained.
-Germany has been a member of the organisation since its founding year in 1957.
+It reports regularly to the United Nations General Assembly and is required to directly contact the United Nations Security Council if a threat to international safety is ascertained.
+Germany has been a member of the IAEA since the organisation was founded in 1957.

 International conventions